microsoft/BuildTourHack/stories/3/312_Camera.md

         }
         ```

+    * Just like in the UWP project, create a new class in the Android project and call it PhotoService.
+Extend IPhotoService and register with the DependencyService by adding a metadata attribute above the namespace.
+The class would look like this:

+        ```csharp
+        using YourNamespace.Droid;

+        [assembly: Dependency(typeof(PhotoService))]
+        namespace YourNamespace.Droid
+        {
+            public class PhotoService : IPhotoService
+            {
+                public Task<ImageSource> TakePhotoAsync()
+                {

+                }
+            }
+        }
+        ```

+        > Note: your namespace for Android might be **Droid** or **Android**

-    * You are now ready to implement the Android version of the TakePhotoAsync method in the PhotoService.
-In the method, (1) call the StartMediaCaptureActivity you created in MainActivity, (2) create an event handler to listen to when the image has been captured, and (3) create a TaskCompletionSource that will complete once the image has been captured.
+    * You are now ready to implement the Android version of the TakePhotoAsync method.
+In the method, (1) call the StartMediaCaptureActivity you created in MainActivity, (2) create an event handler to listen to when the image has been captured, and (3) create a TaskCompletionSource that will complete once the image has been captured and the event has fired.
 It should look like something like this:

         ```csharp
         public Task<ImageSource> TakePhotoAsync()